Scalingo/documentation/_posts/languages/ruby/2000-01-01-getting-started-with-ruby.md

 end
 ```

-This will create a http server using the sinatra framework which will respond `Hello World` when asked for the `/` endpoint.
+This will create a HTTP server using the Sinatra framework which will respond `Hello World` when asked for the `/` endpoint.

-You can try it by running:
+To run your application, use:

 ```bash
 $ ruby app.rb
 ```

-And openning a browser to [localhost:4567](http://localhost:4567).
+And open a browser to [localhost:4567](http://localhost:4567).

 ## Using a custom port